Beyond Scale: The Diversity Coefficient as a Data Quality Metric for Variability in Natural Language Data: Method: the Diversity Coefficient for Natural Language

 \subsection{Recipe for Establishing if a Diversity Coefficient is High via the Conceptual Lower and Upper Bounds}

-To establish if a diversity coefficient $\hat{div}(D)$ of a dataset $D$ is high (or low), we use two conceptually well-motivated reference values.
+To establish if a diversity coefficient $\hat{\textrm{div}}(D)$ of a dataset $D$ is high (or low), we use two conceptually well-motivated reference values.
 We call them the lower and upper bounds of the diversity coefficient.
-There, we explain the conceptually motivated lower and upper bounds of the diversity coefficient.
-Consider a dataset constructed by sampling with most of the probability mass concentrated on some arbitrary token.
+To understand the lower bound, consider a dataset constructed by sampling with most of the probability mass concentrated on some arbitrary token.
 This is a good candidate for a dataset with minimum diversity.
-On the other extreme, a dataset constructed by sampling any token uniformly at random given a fixed vocabulary (in our case, the GPT-2 tokenizer vocabulary) is a good candidate to create a dataset with maximum diversity.
+To understand the upper bound, consider the other extreme: a dataset constructed by sampling any token uniformly at random given a fixed vocabulary (in our case, the GPT-2 tokenizer vocabulary) is a good candidate to create a dataset with maximum diversity.

 Therefore, we measure a conceptual lower bound on a dataset with a vocabulary size of $2$: \texttt{<eos>} token and a randomly selected non-special token from the GPT-2 tokenizer vocabulary.
 The \texttt{<eos>} token was assigned a probability weight of $1/\{\text{GPT-2 vocab size}\}$.
 The non-special token was assigned the remaining weight.
 Similarly, a high or maximum diversity dataset would consist of random sequences of all possible tokens, with no underlying order to semantics, formatting, etc. The upper bound of the diversity coefficient was therefore measured on a synthetic dataset with an equal probability of occurrence assigned to all tokens in the GPT-2 tokenizer vocabulary.